-- Launched four new products: iron folic acid tablets to address anemia in pregnant women in a new cost-efficient packaging, two strengths of Aquatabs water purification tablets for household water treatment, and progestin only pills to expand contraceptive options available in the private market, chlorhexidine gel for maternal and newborn child health, and Sprinkles nutrition supplements.
+- Launched six new products: iron folic acid tablets to address anemia in pregnant women in a new cost-efficient packaging, two strengths of Aquatabs water purification tablets for household water treatment, progestin only pills to expand contraceptive options available in the private market, chlorhexidine gel for maternal and newborn child health, and Sprinkles nutrition supplements.

-- Afghan Social Marketing Organization Campaign Effectiveness Surveys
+- Afghan Social Marketing Organization Campaign Effectiveness Survey

 - Afghanistan Market Segmentation Analyses